-The idea of indigenous people (IP) is created in accordance with the recommendations of ESS 7, which only apply to a particular social and cultural group.
-IP are self-identification as members of a distinct indigenous social and cultural group with a collective attachment to a distinct geographical habitat, ancestral territories, language, or areas of seasonal use or occupation, as well as to the natural resources in these areas; customary cultural, economic, social, or political institutions that are different or apart from those of the mainstream society or culture.
-The Environmental and Social Framework outlines the IP engagement process and the necessity of doing stakeholder analysis and engagement planning, disclosure of information, and meaningful consultation, in a way that is culturally appropriate and gender and intergenerational inclusive.
+The concept of indigenous people (IP) is developed in conjunction with the guidance of ESS 7 which refer exclusively to a distinct social and cultural group.
+IP are Self-identification as members of a distinct indigenous social and cultural group with ccollective attachment to a distinct geographical habitat, ancestral territories, language or areas of seasonal use or occupation, as well as to the natural resources in these areas; customary cultural, economic, social, or political institutions that are distinct or separate from those of the mainstream society or culture.

+The Environmental and Social Framework describes IP engagement process and a requirement to conduct stakeholder analysis and engagement planning, disclosure of information, and meaningful consultation, in a culturally appropriate and gender and intergenerationally inclusive manner.